 - b.
 Where uses are located on the ground floor along a lane, development should be designed to accommodate on-site pedestrian routes to minimize conflicts with vehicles. - c.
 Pedestrian access and internal circulation for all new development with multiple buildings should be designed for universal accessibility. - d.
 Development should utilize slope-adaptive design solutions on sites with significant grade changes. - e.
 Development should support shared-mobility options in proximity to a transit station area, and in a manner that minimizes impact on transit movement or pedestrian activity to transit infrastructure. - f.
 Development should provide secure bicycle parking and other active transportation supportive amenities. - g.
-Development is encouraged to provide shading and cooling amenities for people on private land, especially at: - heavily paved areas and contiguous paved spaces, such as large parking lots and near wide roadways; - ii. high traffic pedestrian and cycling corridors; and, - iii. areas with lower tree canopy coverage. - h.
-Alternative solutions or innovative designs may be considered for:
+Development is encouraged to provide shading and cooling amenities for people on private land, especially at: - heavily paved areas and contiguous paved spaces, such as large parking lots and near wide roadways; - ii. high traffic pedestrian and cycling corridors; and, - iii. areas with lower tree canopy coverage. - Alternative solutions or innovative designs may be considered for: - pedestrian access and internal circulation, where challenging topography or other site constraints exist; and, - ii. accessing and servicing a development, where standard requirements cannot be met.

-- i. pedestrian access and internal circulation, where challenging topography or other site constraints exist; and, - ii. accessing and servicing a development, where standard requirements cannot be met. - Development adjacent to or facing parks and open space, including interfaces separated by a lane or street, should: - i. activate the park and open space through site and building design; - ii. provide amenity space facing the park or open space; - iii. provide views into the park and open space; - iv. minimize shadow impacts; - consider opportunities for commercial frontages facing the park and open space in commercial or mixed-use developments; - vi. consider integrating pedestrian routes to the park or open space; - vii. consider opportunities for residential units facing the park and open space; and, - viii. use landscaped areas to delineate open space and property boundaries. - j.
+- Development adjacent to or facing parks and open space, including interfaces separated by a lane or street, should: - activate the park and open space through site and building design; - ii. provide amenity space facing the park or open space; - iii. provide views into the park and open space; - iv. minimize shadow impacts; - consider opportunities for commercial frontages facing the park and open space in commercial or mixed-use developments; - vi. consider integrating pedestrian routes to the park or open space; - vii. consider opportunities for residential units facing the park and open space; and, - viii. use landscaped areas to delineate open space and property boundaries. - j.
 A shadow study may be required at the planning application stage for development adjacent to parks and open space to ensure minimal daytime spring and fall shadow impacts. - k.
-Development adjacent to Parks and Open Spaces, City Civic and Recreation and Natural Areas that are separated by a lane are encouraged to pursue lane reconfigurations or alternative lane treatments to facilitate development fronting the lane for improved pedestrian access.
+Development adjacent to engineered walkways are encouraged to improve the interface with the walkway by supporting passive surveillance, increasing visual permeability, and/or activating the walkway through design strategies such as: - i. orienting building entrances toward the walkway; - ii. providing windows and other transparent façade treatments facing the walkway; - iii. avoiding the use of tall fences and other opaque landscape treatments adjacent to the walkway; - iv. avoiding blank facades facing the walkway; and, - providing exterior building lighting adjacent to the walkway.

-- I. Utility upgrades should be coordinated, when feasible and appropriate, with other infrastructure improvements, particularly along Main Streets and in transit station areas. - m.
+- Utility upgrades should be coordinated, when feasible and appropriate, with other infrastructure improvements, particularly along Main Streets and in transit station areas. - m.
 Development on streets with public realm setbacks should use the setback area to provide an improved public space and create a comfortable and safe pedestrian experience.
-Design considerations are subject to technical feasibility and may include, but are not limited to: - improved sidewalks (width, surface treatment, accessibility); - ii. enhanced landscaping; - iii. street trees that meet the standards for tree planting, including the use of high-quality soil material, sufficient soil volume and other best practices to support the growth and survival of new trees; - iv. street furniture; and, - v. integration with transit stops. - Development is encouraged to be designed to make use of shared driveways where rear lanes do not exist to reduce vehicle crossing of the sidewalk. - Development should explore opportunities to reduce impervious surfaces to improve water quality and reduce runoff volume by applying stormwater management practices such as low impact development. - p.
-Surface parking areas are encouraged to be covered by solar canopies.
+Design considerations are subject to technical feasibility and may include, but are not limited to: - i. improved sidewalks (width, surface treatment, accessibility); - ii. enhanced landscaping; - iii. street trees that meet the standards for tree planting, including the use of high-quality soil material, sufficient soil volume, and other best practices to support the growth and survival of new trees; - iv. street furniture; and, - v. integration with transit stops. - Development is encouraged to be designed to make use of shared driveways where rear lanes do not exist to reduce vehicle crossing of the sidewalk. - o.
+Development should explore opportunities to reduce impervious surfaces to improve water quality and reduce runoff volume by applying stormwater management practices such as low impact development. - p.
+Large surface parking areas are encouraged to be covered by solar canopies.